Is there an easy way to capture the current state of a DataSet and copy it into a new, independent DataSet?

 I am not seeing a particular field (column) in a report when I import data using a certain connector.
 Can Domo add this field for me?

 If you would like to have a certain field, value, etc. added to a connector, you can submit an enhancement request to our Product team using the Feedback option in the More menu in your Domo instance and let them know which field you would like added to the connector.
 Our Product team reviews every enhancement request submitted this way and will contact you if the field can indeed be added.

 I can't find a connector I need in the Domo Appstore.
-Can I build a custom connector?
+What should I do?

-If Domo doesn't currently have a pre-built connector you need, you can use our connector IDE to build your own to any custom data source.
+If you're a little more technical, you can use our connector IDE to build your own to any custom connector.
 To get started, see our Developer Portal.
 For a list of all of our third-party custom connectors currently available, see Available Custom Connectors.